Edvard Storm: Background

 Storm was from Vågå in Oppland, Norway.
 He was the son of Johan Storm (1712–76), the parish priest at Vågå Church, and his second wife, Ingeborg Birgitta Røring (1718–1760).
 The early years of his life were spent in the Vågå Rectory (Vågåkyrkja).
 He began formal schooling in 1756 in Christiania (now Oslo).
 In 1765 he took the entry examination for Copenhagen University, but waited until later to enter.
-For a period he was a teacher in Lesja, but he returned for 1766–1769 in his childhood home.
+For a period he was a teacher in Lesja, but he returned for 1766–1769 to his childhood home.
 In July 1769, Storm left home to begin serious study in Copenhagen.
 It is commonly thought he pursued theology but he never took the official examination.
 Despite being from Norway, he did not join the Norske Selskab, a literary club formed in 1772 for Norwegian students in Copenhagen which included authors, poets and philosophers.
 Storm was an admirer of the Danish poet Johannes Ewald and attached himself to Ewald's circle of friends who were members.
 While in Denmark he wrote nine songs in his local Norwegian dialect before the beginning of the 1770s.
 These songs were among the seminal works of Norwegian literature in dialect and are often viewed as the best that Storm wrote.